mkaoy2k/ftpe/README.md

    - Ensure that you have installed the required dependencies in the `.env` file.

    - Run the `family_pe.py` file using the Streamlit CLI.
-Execute the following command to launch 'ftpe' server:
+Execute the following command to launch `ftpe` server:

    ```bash
    streamlit run family_pe.py